North America, Travel Destinations

 I got quite a surprise walking the few steps from the car park to the falls.
 Even though the water level was a bit lower with it being Summer, the roar of the water came out of nowhere!

 In Snoqualmie itself there’s also the North West Railroad Museum, which is walkable from the falls.
-And of course, there are trails you can do to see the lower falls if you wish.
+And of course, there are trails you can follow to see the lower falls if you wish.
 If you’re a Twin Peaks fan with a car, you can also visit Twede’s Cafe, which is in North Bend, the town over from Snoqualmie.

 Throughout the tour, our tour guide Terry gave us all practical photography tips and was really helpful with how I could use the polarising lens on my DSLR camera.
 I also learned a huge amount in the 4 hours on the tour, from history of the area to geography, from economics (including real estate!) to social issues.
-Terry had compiled a list of links for further reading (as well as restaurant recommendations) which I enjoyed looking through!
+Terry had compiled a list of links for further reading (as well as restaurant recommendations) which I enjoyed looking through.

 Seeing other bits of Seattle